rstemmer/musicdb/README.md

 Some helpful hints:

 * For security reasons, MusicDB only accepts connections from localhost by default.
 Change the [:notebook: WebSocket address configuration](https://rstemmer.github.io/musicdb/build/html/basics/config.html#websocket) to access your music from anywhere.
+* Make sure the web browser accepts your certificates in case they are self signed (including the WebSocket port)
 * Don't be to specific with the genre tags.
 Define only one tag per genre like *Metal*, *Pop*, *Classic*, …
 * Use sub-genre tags for a more detailed classification.
 * Tag albums beforehand and songs only when they are currently playing.